 WarGames.
 This movie took place in the early eighties, when password security issues were not as cliché as they are now, but this movie demonstrates both simple passwords and the habit of writing them down in a nearby list.

 The backdoor password for NORAD's "War Operation Plan Response" program on the computer that controls the entire nuclear missile arsenal of the United States is "Joshua", the name of the programmer's dead son.
 The same name that the programmer has given the computer itself, in fact.
 Just before trying "Joshua", David says "It can't be that simple!"
 Way to go, Professor Falken.
-In the book, Falken's backdoor was Joshua5, five being his son's age when he died.
+In the novelization of the film, Falken's backdoor was Joshua5, five being his son's age when he died.
 Not much better, but at least it had a number in it.

 The school teacher uses simple words for passwords, like "pencil".
 It was implied the school computer system's password field could only accept alphabetical sequences of exactly six characters.